midleman/slack-workflow-status/README.md

     - run: npm ci
     - run: npx playwright test

-    # use this composite action to upload playwright artifacts. these will
+    # use this composite action to upload playwright artifacts. these will be used
-    # be used downstream to comment on the initial workflow summary slack message.
+    # downstream to comment in a thread on the initial workflow summary slack message.
     - name: Save and Upload Artifacts for Slack Notification
       uses: ./.github/actions/upload-artifacts
       if: ${{ !cancelled() }}